ImmuneMoon/W10-Install-Guide/README.md

 If using the media creation tool, continue the guide here: https://www.youtube.com/watch?v=R7VLs8FwD2M

-Otherwise, if you don't want to use the creation tool: continue here:
+Otherwise, if you don't want to use the creation tool, continue here:

 Use something like:
 Rufus: https://rufus.ie/en/

-Rufus bootable flash drive guide: https://softwarekeep.com/help-center/how-to-create-a-bootable-usb-using-rufus or
+Rufus bootable flash drive guide: https://softwarekeep.com/help-center/how-to-create-a-bootable-usb-using-rufus

+or

 balenaEtcher: https://www.balena.io/etcher/

 balenaEtcher bootable flash drive guide: https://www.how2shout.com/how-to/balenaetcher-how-to-create-a-bootable-usb-flash-drive-using-etcher.html to format the flash drive to FAT32 and make a bootable drive.